-What You Need to Know
+What You Need to Know About Covered California

 - All health plans purchased through Covered California must cover certain services called essential health benefits.
 These include doctor visits, hospital stays, emergency care, maternity care, children’s care, prescriptions, medical tests and mental health care.
 They also must cover preventive care services, such as mammograms and colonoscopies.

-- Expanded Medi-Cal eligibility makes it easier for low-income people to qualify for coverage.
+- If you buy coverage through Covered California, you may qualify for federal tax credits or subsidies.
+Expanded Medi-Cal eligibility makes it easier for low-income people to qualify for coverage.

-- The online Covered California calculator can help you estimate your cost to purchase health insurance in 2014 based on the information you provide.
-You’ll also learn the amount of financial assistance that may be available.
+- The online Covered California cost calculatorOpens new window can help you estimate your cost to purchase health insurance in 2016 based on the information you provide.
+You can also learn the amount of financial assistance that may be available.

-- Young people can stay on their parents’ plans until age 26, and those under age 30 may qualify for less-comprehensive and less costly “catastrophic coverage.”
+- Young people can stay on their parents’ plans until age 26, and those under age 30 may qualify for less-comprehensive and less-costly “catastrophic coverage.”

-- Insurance companies must offer everyone insurance and can’t charge more for pre-existing conditions; men and women will pay the same price.
+- Insurance companies must offer everyone insurance and can’t charge more for pre-existing conditions.
+Men and women will pay the same price.

 - New policies can no longer impose lifetime limits on benefits or rescind people’s coverage when they are sick.

 - Health plans can’t turn people down for coverage or charge more based on health status, claims history or expected use of health services.